lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

 The compression rules define a generic way to compress and decompress the fields.
 If the device is modified, for example,  to introduce new functionalities or new CoAP options, the rules must be updated to reflect the evolution.
-There is no risk to lock a device in a particular version of CoAP.

 ## Terminology